OXIDprojects/lexware-export-module/README.md

 ## Description

-This module exports order information into an XML format.
+This module for OXID eShop Community and Professional Edition exports order information into an XML format.

 ### Requirements